10 Mar How to get a Schengen Visa from India

-If you have been smitten by the “travel bug” and you want to fulfil your heart’s desire to visit the snow-capped mountains of Switzerland from those Bollywood songs or the insta-famous “dreamy villages” from Italy or if jealousy too you over at the lover’s spot in front of Eiffel’s Tower at Paris, you need a Schengen Visa.
+Or if jealousy took you over at the lover’s spot in front of the Eiffel Tower in Paris, you need a Schengen Visa.
 This is my step-by-step guide on how to get a Schengen Visa from India.

 What Is A Schengen Visa?

-A Schengen visa will allow you to roam 26 of the European countries without border controls between them i.e. you can travel from Italy to France to Switzerland without any more documentation
+A Schengen visa will allow you to roam 26 European countries without border controls between them.
+For example, you can travel from Italy to France to Switzerland without any more documentation

 Which Are The Schengen Countries?